sawalls/challenge-suite/README.md

 ## Documentation

 This `README.md` that you're reading right now is meant to be read both through text and through the Github repository page.
-Github renders markdown with Redcarpet, but I haven't found a perfectly reliable way to test it locally.
-I recommend making a branch for changes and using the Preview in the built-in markdown editor.
+Github renders markdown with Redcarpet.
+I recommend making a branch for changes and using the Preview in the built-in markdown editor for Github, since you can see it in context that way, but there's a python tool called `grip` that I sometimes use to check.

 However, for the actual Github _page_, Github has provided instructions on how to render locally.
 If you're interested in doing so, install Jekyll locally, `bundle install`, then run